livebook-dev/livebook/docs/cluster_notebook.md

 ```
 # rel/env.sh.eex

 export RELEASE_DISTRIBUTION=name
 ```

 ## Node name discovery

 In production, the node names of your Phoenix app are likely dynamic.
-So, to cluster a notebook with them, you need to discover that name.
+So, to cluster a notebook with them, you need to programatically discover that name.

 The name and the IP/hostname of your app's node depend on where you're deploying your app.
-Given you're app is already configured to use distributed Erlang, and you're using Elixir's releases, you have a config similar to that inside the  `rel/env.sh.eex` file:
+Given your app is already configured to use distributed Erlang, and you're using Elixir's releases, you have a config similar to that inside the  `rel/env.sh.eex` file:

 ```
 # rel/env.sh.eex